subrotodutta21/Spotify-DA-Project/README.md

 - Additional Tools: Ms Excel
 ## Objectives

-- Conduct necessary data preparation process and optimize the dataset for further analysis.
+- Conduct necessary data preparation steps and optimize the dataset for further analysis.
 - Analyze top tracks and popular artists within the dataset.
 - Conduct regression analysis on different audio features.
 - Investigate trends in music production and track length over the years.